mohammad-pro/Crypto-Landing-Page/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-# Demo Onilne
+# 👁️ Demo Onilne
 [Click here](https://coruscating-khapse-9ab3ac.netlify.app/) to see the preview

 # The packages used in this project
-  Redux toolkit, axios,React Router v6,
+  Redux toolkit, axios, React Router v6,

 ## Available Scripts

 In the project directory, you can run: